tmoesl/product-recommendation-system/README.md

 ## Data Insights
 This project analyzed and compared multiple recommendation models using the Amazon product reviews dataset focused on electronic products.
 The evaluation revealed that data sparsity, overfitting, and the dominance of popular items significantly impacted the models' performance.

-- **Data Sparsity**: The dataset contains only **78,798 recorded interactions** out of a possible **10 million** user-product combinations, leading to a highly sparse matrix.
+- **Data Sparsity**: The dataset contains only 78,798 recorded interactions out of a possible 10 million user-product combinations, leading to a highly sparse matrix.
 This limits the ability to capture diverse preferences and often results in less personalized recommendations.
-- **Positive Rating Bias**: **Over 82%** of ratings are **4 or higher**, creating a skew towards positive feedback that complicates model generalization and reduces the system’s ability to discern finer differences in user preferences.
+- **Positive Rating Bias**: Over 82% of ratings are 4 or higher, creating a skew towards positive feedback that complicates model generalization and reduces the system’s ability to discern finer differences in user preferences.
-- **Right-Skewed Interactions**: The majority of users have between **10 to 50 interactions**, and most products are rated by only **1 to 10 users**.
-However, **a small subset of users and products dominate the interactions**, introducing potential bias in model training and skewing recommendations toward these frequent users and popular products.
+- **Right-Skewed Interactions**: The majority of users have between 10 to 50 interactions, and most products are rated by only 1 to 10 users.
+However, a small subset of users and products dominate the interactions, introducing potential bias in model training and skewing recommendations toward these frequent users and popular products.
-- **Impact on Metrics**: Data sparsity and positive rating bias cause models to favor frequently and highly rated items, inflating metrics like **Precision@K**, **MRR**, **MAP**, and **Hit Rate@K**.
-This results in overfitting and lowers **Recall@K** by missing less common but relevant items.
+- **Impact on Metrics**: Data sparsity and positive rating bias cause models to favor frequently and highly rated items, inflating metrics like Precision@K, MRR, MAP, and Hit Rate@K. This results in overfitting and lowers Recall@K by missing less common but relevant items.
 - **Cold Start Problem**: Both new users and newly launched or rarely rated products struggle to gain visibility due to models' reliance on past interactions, exacerbating the cold start problem for these items.

 ## Models’ Performance

 The following models were evaluated to determine the best approach for product recommendations:

 1. **Rank-Based Recommendation System**: